 The scope of the CSR Policy is as under:

 i.
-Planning project or programmes which a Company plans to undertake falling within thepreview of schedule VII of the Act;
+Planning Project or programmes which the Company plans to undertakefalling within the purview of Schedule VII of the Act;

 ii.
 Monitoring process of such project or programmes.